opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

       Values set on individual flavors may still override the values set here.

+      .. attr:: ephemeral-disk
+         :type: bool

+         If set to ``true``, Azure will create an ephemeral OS disk instead of a managed disk.

       .. attr:: final

          Whether the configuration of the flavor may be updated